Your Own Company

 Congratulations, you’ve started your own company!
 The ability to become your own boss and take control of your professional and financial future is unique and should not be taken for granted.
 The inclusion of partners can make the experience more satisfying because you have people sharing a common goal to support and work alongside you as you grow your business.

 While added partners can bring added success, it is important, however, to have a detailed partnership agreement in place that sets out the terms of the partnership.
-Here are a few tips on how to create a professional working relationship that benefits you and your company.
+Here are 5 tips for managing a business partnership and how to create a professional working relationship that benefits you and your company.

 1. Keep it professional